Understanding the Merchant Cash Advance

 How a merchant cash advance works

-Merchant cash advances technically aren’t loans.
+Merchant cash advances technically aren’t funding.
 A merchant cash advance provider gives you an upfront sum of cash in exchange for a slice of your future sales. … Instead of making one fixed payment every month from a bank account over a set repayment period, with a merchant cash advance you make daily or weekly payments, plus fees, until the advance is paid in full.

 - A business owner receives a set dollar amount in their bank account.